vpeurala/kafka-scala-example/README.md

 Jenni laughs out aloud at her witty response, and logs out of Mikko's laptop.

-## Chapter 3: Build an impenetrable fortress
+## Chapter 3: Building an impenetrable fortress

 Later that night, Mikko checks if anybody has answered his message.